 9. Earl Weaver, Baltimore Orioles.
 A genius, but also a raging egomaniac and a very nasty little man.
 Much like the Yankees' own Billy Martin, except fat rather than scrawny.

 But he didn't hurt the Yanks that much while I was old enough to watch.
 If I'd been around for his entire managerial run, 1968 to 1982 and again briefly in '85 and '86, maybe he'd be higher on this list.

 8. Bobby Cox, Toronto Blue Jays and Atlanta Braves.
 Despite the Yanks winning 8 straight World Series games against him in 1996 and '99, this is really more for what he did as Jays manager, particularly in that 1985 AL East duel.
 I was 15, and I don't think I've yet gotten over losing that race.

-But Clarke, while undeniably a great and courageous player, was also the leader first of the Broad Street Bullies, the Flyers who beat up everybody including the early Devils, and the GM of the Flyer teams that gave the Devils such fits from 1995 to 2004.
+But Clarke, while undeniably a great and courageous player, was also first the leader of the Broad Street Bullies, the Flyers who beat up everybody including the early Devils; and then the GM of the Flyer teams that gave the Devils such fits from 1995 to 2004.